Backward chaining (applied behavior analysis): Research

-The trainer would begin by completing each step for the learner beginning with step one (Grabbing the toothbrush).
-Once the trainer has completed all steps, the trainer allows the learner to complete the last step (Put toothbrush away) independently.
-Once this step is independently mastered then the trainer can move on to training the last two steps (Steps 8 and 9).
-This training will continue until the student is completely independent and can complete the entire tooth brushing routine without assistance.
-It is important to note that transitioning from one step to the next will vary from learner to learner and should not be done until the learner is proficient in the targeted step.

-The trainer can either complete the steps for the leaner or physically prompt the learner through all the steps before allowing the learner to complete the last step independently.

-For example, a physical prompting of toothbrushing can look like hand over hand helping the learner complete all the steps correctly before letting the learner complete the last one independently.
+Backward chaining is primarily studied in applied behavior analysis to evaluate its effectiveness in teaching multi-step tasks.
+Research shows that individuals with developmental disabilities learn functional skills successfully with this method.
+Studies comparing backward chaining with forward chaining show both as effective methods of learning.

+Advantages and Limitations

+An advantage of backward chaining is that the learner immediately accesses reinforcement for completing the task.
+It also reduces the effort it takes to respond in early trials, helping the learner to gain momentum.
+This method also supports the development of independent responding through the systematic fading of prompts.

+However, backward chaining is often inefficient for learners who can already perform earlier steps of the task independently.
+It can also be more time-intensive as the instructor must complete multiple steps early on in the trials.
+Learners also may become dependent on prompts if they are not faded in time.

 Prompting

 The two types of prompting in a behavior chain are either most to least(MTL) or least to most (LTM).

 MTL prompting is when the most intrusive prompt is introduced initially and then systematically faded out to least intrusive prompts.
 This prompting method is mainly used when the task analysis is being taught.

 LTM prompting there is no prompt initially, and the intrusiveness of the prompt is increased as necessary for each step of the task analysis.
 This prompting method is mainly used when you are doing an error correction on a specific step in the task analysis the learner has experience with.